You ask yourself, “If he keeps texting me does he like me?” Here’s the answer if you’re ready for the truth and want help with understanding men.

 He’s Also Your Fantasy

 You say that you really like him, but you can’t know him without meeting him face-to-face and spending time together.
-So you haven’t caught on to who he really is.
+You haven’t caught on to who he really is.
 He’s not at all interested in an actual relationship with you.
 Otherwise he would have made an effort to meet you.

 A man who is genuinely interested does what it takes to win you over.
 They aren’t too busy or too far away.
 This is why I advise my clients and readers not to bother with long-distance men.
 Hit delete!
 There are a lot of out-of-state men who will try g BECAUSE it’s long distance which is perfect for excuses and fantasy.
 They have no intention of ever meeting you.